Naama Barkai: Education and career

-In 1995, Barkai earned a PhD Summa Cum Laude in theoretical physics at the Hebrew University of Jerusalem, Israel, on the statistical mechanisms of learning.
+In 1995, Barkai earned a PhD summa cum laude in theoretical physics at the Hebrew University of Jerusalem, on the statistical mechanisms of learning.
 Barkai pursued a post-doc in the group of Stanislas Leibler at Princeton University, where she worked on theoretical analysis of biochemical networks.
 During this time, she was supported by the Robert H. Dicke Fellowship.
-From 2001–2004, Barkai was an EMBO young investigator.
+From 2001 to 2004, Barkai was an EMBO young investigator.
 Her work on deciphering mechanisms of control in complex biological systems combining experimental work with mathematical modelling shaped the field of systems biology.
-From 2005-2006 she was a visiting professor at Harvard University.
+From 2005 to 2006 she was a visiting professor at Harvard University.
 In 2007, she was elected as EMBO member.

 She is on the scientific advisory board of Evogene Ltd.